-The "Warrior Dads" series over at the awesome website Postpartum Progress has some beautiful stories about what a few dads have felt & what they went through while watching the mother of their child/children battle the beast called postpartum mood disorder.
+The "Warrior Dads" series over at Postpartum Progress has some beautiful stories about what a few dads have felt & what they went through while watching the mother of their child/children battle a postpartum mood disorder.

 But, there was no way we were going to let PPD win.
 We ended up fighting this together.
 For us as individuals.
 For us as a couple.
 For each other.
 For our daughter.
 For our family.
 We have gone through some major scary times while kicking PPD's ass & did it test our marriage?
 Sure did.
 But in the end we came out even stronger as individuals, as a couple & as a family.
 We said in sickness & in health & we meant it.

-Here is my hubby Josh's post for the "Warrior Dads" series.
+Here is my husband, Josh's post for the "Warrior Dads" series.
 You can also find it at Dads Speak Out on Postpartum Depression, Part 2: In Sickness & In Health.